youngjuene/Sa2VA/README.md

 ## News

+- [x] Pixel-SAIL and Qwen-VL like models will be related before the end of July!!

 - [x] Check out our recent works on pixel-LLM using one transformer, Pixel-SAIL[arxiv](https://arxiv.org/abs/2504.10465).

 - [x] Sa2VA serves as the first and third solutions for 4th PVUW Workshop@CVPR 2025! [the first solution report](https://arxiv.org/pdf/2504.05178), [the third solution report](https://arxiv.org/abs/2504.00476).